onthatilesekgobela02-crypto/Lethi-moto111/README.md

 # Lethi-Moto
 ST10472193

-This is a simple static website built using HTML and CSS.
+This is a simple static website built using HTML and CSS and Javascript.
 It demonstrates basic web structure, styling, and interactivity for assignment and practice reasons.

 Features